hronopay/how.bitshares.works/deprecated/introduction/identity.rst

 Identiry
 ================
 BitShares makes use of human-readable account names that have to be registered together with public-keys in the blockchain prior to its usage.
 Thus, the blockchain acts as a name-to-public-key resolver similar to the traditional domain name service (DNS).
-These named accounts enable users to easily remember and communicate their account information instead of using error-prone ​addresses.
+These named accounts enable users to easily remember and communicate their account information instead of using error-prone addresses.

 Permissions
 ---------------